-Introduction
+1. Introduction

 Understanding expertise is an important goal for cognitive science, for both theoretical and practical reasons.
-Theoretically, expertise is closely related to the structure of individual differences in knowledge, representation, decision-making, and a range of other cognitive capabilities (Wright & Bolderm, 1992).
+Theoretically, expertise is closely related to the structure of individual differences in knowledge, representation, decision making, and a range of other cognitive capabilities (Wright & Bolderm, 1992).
 Practically, the ability to identify and use experts is important in a wide range of real-world settings.
-There are many possible tasks that people could do to provide their expertise, including estimating numerical values (e.g., "what is the length of the Nile?"), predicting categorical future outcomes ("who will win the FIFA World Cup?"), and so on.
-In this paper, we focus on the task of ranking a set of given items in terms of some criterion, such as ordering a set of cities from most to least populous.
+There are many possible problems that people can tackle using their expertise, including estimating numerical values (e.g., "what is the length of the Nile?"), predicting categorical future outcomes ("who will win the